baoyukun/Internship-Report/README.md

 - **make clean**: clean up auxiliary files
 - **make debug**: error debug

 :warning: Do NOT and Do NOT Need to call `make pvc` followed by another `make`!

-:exclamation: You may directly pass by a whole `latexmk` command in shell or in TexStudio options.
+You may directly pass by a whole `latexmk` command in shell or in TexStudio options.
+For example,

+In shell: `latexmk -xelatex -gg -silent internship`

+In TexStudio (Options --> Configure --> Commands --> latexmk):
+`latexmk.exe -xelatex -gg -silent -synctex=1 -interaction=nonstopmode %.tex`

 ### References